BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 {% include image-gallery.html pages = page.images_homescreen %}

 Christina, David and Edward only see that they hold one of the inheritance keys for the family savings wallet.
-But they cannot see the wallet balance or their parents public keys.
+But they cannot see the wallet balance or their parents' public keys.
 If they did, they could start monitoring transactions.

 **Resources**
 - [Figma design file](https://www.figma.com/file/h5GP5v5dYfpXXfEUXf6nvC/Family-inheritance-wallet?type=design&node-id=5542%3A2119&mode=design&t=sBtcvrDzb8MPtWaK-1)